The Perfect 2 Days in Florence Itinerary

 Pitti Palace & Boboli Gardens

-After visiting the Uffizi Gallery, cross the Arno River and head toward Pitti Palace, one of the largest and most impressive historic buildings in Florence.
+Located on the other side of the Arno River, Pitti Palace is one of the largest and most impressive historic buildings in Florence.
 The palace was originally built for the wealthy Pitti family and was later purchased by the Medici family, who turned it into their main residence.

 Today, Pitti Palace houses several museums, including the Palatine Gallery, which features works by Raphael, Titian, and Rubens, along with royal apartments and rotating exhibitions.